-Neeraj Chopra, the two-time Olympic medal winner from India, donated the t-shirt worn at the 2024 Paris Olympics to the World Athletics Heritage Collection.
-Neeraj had bagged a silver in men’s javelin throw at the Paris Games, the only Indian included among 23 athletes whose artefacts have been inducted into this prestigious collection housed in Monaco.
+Neeraj Chopra, the two-time Olympic medal winner from India, donated his Indian national Jersey worn at the 2024 Paris Olympics to the World Athletics Heritage Collection.
+The ace Indian athlete bagged a silver in men’s javelin throw at the Paris Olympics.
+He is the only Indian to be included among 23 athletes whose artefacts have been inducted in this prestigious collection which is housed in Monaco.
 His jersey is on display in the Museum of World Athletics (MOWA) online 3D platform.

-Chopra finished second in the men’s javelin throw at the Paris Olympics, which took place in August 2024, with a season-best throw of 89.45 meters.
-Neeraj, who was a favorite to defend his Olympic gold, was narrowly beaten by Pakistan’s Arshad Nadeem.
+With a season-best throw of 89.45 meters, Neeraj Chopra finished second in the men’s javelin throw at the Paris Olympics, which took place in August this year.
+Neeraj, who was a favorite to defend his Olympic gold, narrowly missed out a historic second gold.
+He came behind Pakistan’s Arshad Nadeem.
 Notwithstanding missing out on the gold, Neeraj’s silver medal made history, cementing him as one of the world’s top athletes in javelin.

 Neeraj Chopra joins other prominent athletes who have donated their winning items to the World Athletics Heritage Collection.
 Ukraine’s Yaroslava Mahuchikh, who was declared the 2024 Women’s Athlete of the Year, has also donated her Paris Olympics jersey to the collection.
 Another medal winner in the triple jump from the Paris Games, Thea LaFond, has also followed suit.